Judge: District attorney can't be co-counsel in Baldwin case

 Baldwin's attorneys did not intervene in Monday's arguments.
 A weekslong preliminary hearing in May will decide whether evidence against Baldwin and Gutierrez-Reed is sufficient to proceed to trial.

-Carmack-Altwies said her agency is contending with a shortage of staff attorneys and that a new special prosecutor will need her help in getting up to speed on the case quickly.
-The district attorney also said her continued involvement as co-counsel would provide an extra measure of accountability as an an elected prosecutor to political constituents.
+The district attorney said her agency is contending with a shortage of staff attorneys and that a new special prosecutor will need her help in getting up to speed on the case quickly.
+She also said her continued involvement as co-counsel would provide an extra measure of accountability as an elected prosecutor to political constituents.

 Defense Attorney Jason Bowles said the district attorney was unfairly exceeding her authority.